 What will it cost?

 The Healthy Home Assessment is always free of charge.
 If we recommend any additional work as a result of the assessment, we will always advise of any costs in advance.
-Often, work resulting from the Healthy Home Assessment will be carried out under the Handyperson Service and will be eligible for the Integrated Home Improvement Service scheme, so clients will only pay for the cost of materials.
+Often, work resulting from the Healthy Home Assessment will be carried out under the Handyperson Service.

 Mr & Mrs G are both in the 70s.
 Mr G has dementia and Mrs G is his main carer.
 During a Healthy Home Assessment visit, Mrs G explained that her husband was struggling with using the bathroom.
 We were able to suggest a number of improvements which included changing the toilet seat and making the door more visible by painting the casing and changing the handle.
 Mrs G says she feels better able to cope with her role as a carer.